Echo9k/2-term_deposit_marketing/README.md

 **Visual 2**: **Cumulative Gain Curve** compares the effectiveness of the treatment effect model with that of using customer age as a heuristic.

-- The model outperforms age-based targeting by better distinguishing customers who will generate incremental profits when offered discounts.
+- The model outperforms age-based targeting by better-distinguishing customers who will generate incremental profits when offered discounts.

 **Key Insight**: The model-based approach significantly improves the identification of profitable customers over simple heuristics.